fbpx

 A Beginner’s Guide to Learning Japanese

 Learning a language is an extremely useful skill.
-Recent statistics on the Guardian show that only 32 per cent of young Brits can read or write in another language.
+Recent statistics in the Guardian show that only 32 percent of young Brits can read or write in another language.
 Today’s digital world is more connected than ever, and picking up a new language can help you form connections both online and in the real world.

 To that end, the Japanese remain one of the most widely studied languages in the world.
 This is because Japan is also one of the most popular tourist destinations, but it’s also because learning Japanese is a lot easier than many think.
 Keep reading below for some practical tips on learning Japanese for beginners.